Skip to the main content

 Power mobility devices (PMDs) include power wheelchairs and power-operated vehicles (POVs) and accessories.

-Group 2 is complex rehabilitative power wheelchairs with power options.
-Group 3 is power wheelchairs and manual wheelchairs that accommodate rehabilitative accessories and features (for example, tilt in place).
+Complex rehabilitative wheelchairs include Group 2 power wheelchairs with power options, Group 3 power wheelchairs, and manual wheelchairs that accommodate rehabilitative accessories and features (for example, tilt in space).

-Manual Wheelchairs, Power Mobility Devices, & Complex Rehabilitative Wheelchairs with Assistive Technology Requirements
+Manual Wheelchairs, Power Mobility Devices & Complex Rehabilitative Wheelchairs and Assistive Technology Requirements

-FunctionManual Wheelchairs, Power Mobility Devices, & Complex Rehabilitative Wheelchairs with Assistive Technology* Requirements
+FunctionManual Wheelchairs, Power Mobility Devices & Complex Rehabilitative Wheelchairs and Assistive Technology* Requirements

 Intake & AssessmentAll Section II.
-A. Intake & Assessment requirements plus the supplier must verify they evaluated and documented seating, positioning, and specialty assistive technology in the patient’s record
+A. Intake & Assessment requirements, plus the supplier must evaluate and document seating, positioning, and specialty assistive technology in the patient’s record

-Patient & Caregiver Training & InstructionAll Section II.
-C. Patient & Caregiver Training & Instruction requirements
+Patient and Caregiver Training & InstructionAll Section II.
+C. Patient and Caregiver Training & Instruction requirements

 Follow-UpAll Section II.
 D. Follow-Up requirements

-*Additional Complex Rehabilitative Wheelchairs with Assistive Technology Requirements
+* Additional Complex Rehabilitative Wheelchairs and Assistive Technology Requirements

-• Employ at least 1 certified rehabilitative technology supplier (RTS) per location
+• Employ at least 1 qualified rehabilitative technology supplier (RTS) per location

-• Employ at least 1 trained tech per location
+• Employ at least 1 trained technician per location

 • Have a repair and modification area in or near your facility

-• Provide patients private, clean, and safe fitting and evaluation rooms
+• Provide patients with private, clean, and safe fitting and evaluation rooms

 The RTS: